Food Safety

 These can transfer germs to your hands, even if you think they’re clean.

-Relying on Hand Sanitizer
+Relying on hand sanitizer

 You may wonder why handwashing is important when hand sanitizer is convenient and easy to use.
 While you can turn to it in a pinch, washing your hands with soap and water should always be your go-to.